wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ## Browser Profiles

-When you return to the Portal, Azure knows your account becuase it stores a "cookie" in your browser.
+PROTIP: When you return to the Portal, Azure knows your account becuase it stores a "cookie" in your browser.

 That is a hassle when you're switching among different Azure accounts.